goshiphq/goship-cms/content/blog/how-to-ship-freight-internationally.md

 ### Reliable carrier

 The choice of the carrier is extremely important for successful international shipments.
+When deciding on suitable international shipping services, verify the carrier's capacity meets your load requirements and can deliver the items within set deadlines.

 Need to ship freight [internationally](https://www.goship.com/shipping-services/international-shipping/)?
 GoShip provides shipping options to and from Canada with easy online booking and customs broker assistance.
 Use [GoShip online tool](https://www.goship.com/) to get an instant freight quote and pick a reliable carrier to schedule a pickup for your international shipment.